jmjos/heterogeneous-3D-NoC/README.md

 - A NoC simulator with support for heterogeneous 3D SoCs.
 In includes a high-level model of the router.
 - Design tools for NoCs targeting heterogeneous 3D SoCs.

-You can download the resources via this repo using a recursive git clone (we linked the subprojects via git-submodules) or directly on the individual repositories.
+You can download the resources via this repo using a recursive git clone ```git clone --recursive https://github.com/jmjos/heterogeneous-3D-NoC``` or directly on the individual repositories.

 ## NoCs for heterogeneous 3D SoCs